Did Christ Abolish the Ten Commandments?

 What then?
 Are we to sin because we are not under law but under grace?
 BY NO MEANS! – Romans 6:15

-It should be common sense that being under grace should not be a licence to sin, which means that the eternal moral principles that are inherent in Ten Commandments are our guideline; otherwise, we would not know what sin is.
-An indoctrinated 'Christian' will take God’s grace to mean that although they continue in their lifestyle of sin, Christ’s blood blinds the Father from seeing their sins and there is no need to repent because their future sins are forgiven.
-This is a false definition of grace.
+It should be common sense that being under grace should not be a licence to sin, means that the eternal moral principles that are inherent in Ten Commandments and the Law of Moses as our guideline, we would not know what sin is.

 A disciple of Christ knows holiness is important.
-Following the divine moral commandments of God is the moral standard that He has given to all of humanity from the beginning of time.
+Following the divine moral commandments of God that were fulfilled through Christ is our standard in the new covenant.

 And count the patience of our Lord as salvation, just as our beloved brother Paul also wrote to you according to the wisdom given him, as he does in all his letters when he speaks in them of these matters.
 THERE ARE SOME THINGS IN THEM THAT ARE HARD TO UNDERSTAND, which the ignorant and unstable twist to their own destruction, as they do the other Scriptures. – 2 Peter 3:15-16

-How is that people who believe that they are free in Christ equate it to being pardoned from no longer adhering to the moral precepts found within the Ten Commandments?
+How is that people who believe that they are free in Christ equate it to being pardoned from no longer adhering to the moral precepts found within God's laws?

 What shall we say then?
 ARE WE TO CONTINUE IN SIN that grace may abound? – Romans 6:1

 For I DELIGHT IN THE LAW OF GOD, in my inner being – Romans 7:23